Rancho Miramontes

-Rancho Miramontes (also called Arroyo de los Pilarcitos, Miramontes Rancho de San Benito, and Rancho San Benito) was a 4424 acre Mexican land grant in present-day San Mateo County, California given in 1841 by Governor Juan B. Alvarado to Juan Jose Candelario Miramontes.
+Rancho Miramontes (also called Arroyo de los Pilarcitos, Miramontes Rancho de San Benito, and Rancho San Benito) was a 4424 acre Mexican land grant in present-day San Mateo County, California, given in 1841 by Governor Juan B. Alvarado to Juan Jose Candelario Miramontes.
 Arroyo de los Pilarcitos means "creek of little pillars."
 The grant extended along the Pacific coast from Pilarcitos Creek and present day Half Moon Bay south past Miramontes Point to Canada Verdes.

 History

 Juan Jose Candelario Miramontes (1789–1846), came to Monterey with his parents in 1797 as part of the first settlers in Branciforte at Santa Cruz.
 Candelario Miramontes was a military officer at the Presidio of San Francisco, and he married Maria Guadalupe Briones (1793–1895) in 1808.
 In 1841 Governor Alvarado granted the one square league Rancho Arroyo de Los Pilarcitos (later called Rancho San Benito) to Juan Jose Candelario Miramontes.
-Candelario Miramontes remained in San Francisco, and died there in 1846.
-His sons Jose Vicente Miramontes (1809–) and Rodolfo (1820–) took up residence on the rancho.
+Candelario Miramontes remained in San Francisco and died there in 1846.
+His sons Jose Vicente Miramontes (born 1809) and Rodolfo (born 1820) took up residence on the rancho.